ibm-cloud-docs/codeengine/domainmappings.md

 1. From a domain registrar, obtain your custom domain; for example, `www.example.com`.
 2. Obtain your SSL/TLS *certificate* for your custom domain:
     * You can create a certificate that is not self-certified, by using the [Let's Encrypt](https://letsencrypt.org/){: external} service and [Certbot](https://certbot.eff.org/){: external}.
 If the custom domain is within your control and you want to quickly create a certificate, you can use Certbot and the Let's Encrypt services to obtain a certificate.
-    * You can obtain a certificate that is your trusted, public CA certifies.
+    * You can obtain a certificate that is trusted and signed.
 This type of digital certificate is used to establish communication privacy between a server and a client.
 Certificates contain information that is used to create trusted and secure connections between endpoints.
 You must also obtain a matching *private key* for the TLS certificate.

         You can obtain your certificate and key from your CA. Obtain a signed SSL/TLS *certificate* for your custom domain.
 For security reasons, {{site.data.keyword.codeengineshort}} supports only custom domain mappings that are configured with a TLS/SSL certificate that is signed by a public, trusted CA.

 ### How can I use Certbot and the Let's Encrypt service for my custom domain?
 {: #prepare-custom-domain-cert}